cultuurnet/projectaanvraag-silex/docker.md

 $ make up
 ```

+### RabbitMQ

+Create an exchange called `main_exchange` on host `udb3-vagrant` by accessing the RabbitMQ management interface on http://host.docker.internal:15672/

 ### Migrations & Composer packages

 To install all composer packages & migrate the database, run the following command: